If you tune into UFC 251, you’ll witness history.

 The interesting factor is how the change impacts the way bettors think about and bet on the fight?

 Speaking of which, DraftKings is offering an odds boost for the main event.
-It’s only for those new to Colorado sports betting on the DraftKings mobile sports betting app.
+It’s only for those new to sports betting online on the DraftKings mobile sports betting app.

 Right now, DraftKings is giving +500 odds on either side of the main event.
 You can get either Usman or Masvidal to win at +500.

 - After you sign up for the app, you’ll be issued one single-use, prematch odds boost to use for either fighter to win (moneyline), boosted to +500.